 Iraq Travel Warning

-The Department of State warns U.S. citizens against all but essential travel to Iraq.
-Travel within Iraq remains dangerous given the security situation.
-The ability of the Embassy to assist U.S. citizens facing difficulty, including arrest, is extremely limited.
-Private U.S. citizens are strongly discouraged from traveling to Iraq to join in armed conflict.
-The Embassy in Baghdad and the Consulates General in Basrah and Erbil are open and operating.
-This supersedes the Travel Warning dated September 14, 2015.
+The Department of State warns U.S. citizens against all travel to Iraq.
+Travel within Iraq remains very dangerous, and the ability of the Embassy to assist U.S. citizens facing difficulty is extremely limited.
+This supersedes the Travel Warning dated December 4, 2015.

 The U.S. government considers the potential threat to U.S. government personnel in Iraq to be serious enough to require them to live and work under strict security guidelines.
 All U.S. government employees under the authority of the U.S. Chief of Mission must follow strict safety and security procedures when traveling outside the Embassy and Consulates.
-In addition, the internal security policies of the U.S. Mission in Iraq may be changed or adjusted at any time and without advance notice.
+The internal security policies of the U.S. Mission in Iraq may be changed or adjusted at any time and without advance notice.
 The Mission will regularly restrict or prohibit movements by its personnel, often on short notice and for security threats or demonstrations.
-State Department guidance to U.S. businesses in Iraq advises the use of protective security details.
-Detailed security information is available on the U.S. Embassy website.

 The Federal Aviation Administration (FAA) has determined that U.S. civil aviation flying in Iraqi airspace is at risk from ongoing combat operations involving military forces (military aerial combat operations and other militarily-related activity) and militant groups.
 As a result, the FAA currently prohibits U.S. civil aviation from operating in or overflying Iraqi airspace with very limited exceptions.
 Foreign airlines operating in Iraq may cancel their operations without warning due to the security environment or other factors.
 Travelers should remain vigilant and reconfirm all flight schedules with their airline prior to commencing any travel.
 For further background information regarding FAA prohibitions on U.S. civil aviation, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices website.